warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/security.md

 For paid plans Airbrake integrates with GitHub to provide 2FA.
 By enabling 2FA on your GitHub organization you help secure your Airbrake account with 2FA.

-## Does Airbrake maintain any certifications, attestation, or complaince?
+## Does Airbrake maintain any certifications, attestation, or compliance?
 Airbrake has [certified it's compliance](https://www.privacyshield.gov/participant?id=a2zt0000000TTiJAAW) with the EU-U.S. and Swiss-U.S [Privacy Shield](https://www.privacyshield.gov) as set forth by the U.S. Department of commerce.

 Airbrake also maintains GDPR compliance.
 For our EU customers we offer a Data Protection Addendum available by contacintg <a href="mailto:privacy@airbrake.io?subject=GDPR Data Protection Addendum">privacy@airbrake.io</a>.